garyopen1876/ventoy/README.md

 # ventoy

-Auto make a USB with OS and some tool for Lenovo (Linux)!
+Automatically created bootable USB drive for Lenovo (Linux)!

 It has: